RoboJackets/jr/ISSUE_TEMPLATE.md

-# Week 7: Git Challenge
+# Week 1: Git/GitHub Exercises

-Welcome to week 7 of software training!
-This week, you'll be completing a series of `git` and GitHub challenges. **To get started, type your GT username into the Title box above, then click the "Submit new issue" at the bottom of this page!** From there, work through the rest of this checklist.
+Welcome to week 1 of software training!
+This week, you'll be completing a series of `git` and GitHub exercises to get used to using `git` and the terminal. **To get started, type your GT username into the Title box above, then click the "Submit new issue" at the bottom of this page!** From there, work through the rest of this checklist.

 If you need any help, we recommend these online resources:
 - https://help.github.com/articles/github-glossary/